joxeankoret/diaphora/README.md

  * Scripting support (for both the exporting and diffing processes).
  * ...

+## Installation

+Diaphora requires no installation: just download the code and run the script `diaphora.py` from within IDA or on the command line (only for diffing already exported databases).
+However, it can be integrated as a [plugin](https://github.com/joxeankoret/diaphora/tree/master/plugin) into IDA by doing the following:

+ * Copy `plugsin/diaphora_plugin.py` and `plugins/diaphora_plugin.cfg` to the IDA's plugins directory.
+ * Edit `diaphora_plugin.cfg` and set the path value to the Diaphora's directory.

 ## Donations

 You can help (or thank) the author of Diaphora by making a donation.
 If you feel like doing so you can use one of the following links: